 Coriander is a double duty herb.
 Its seeds are known as coriander and its leaves are known as cilantro.
 This herb has a very distinct taste that is best described as a fresh-green spice, and it is a perfect addition for indoor and kitchen gardens.

-- Latin Name: Coriandrum sativum
+- Botanical name: Coriandrum sativum

 - USDA Hardiness Zone: Annual, all zones

-Growing and Harvesting Cilantro
+Growing and Harvesting

+Cilantro can also be dried or frozen for long-term use.
 Freezing does retain more of the flavor, though dried cilantro is a bit more convenient to cook with.

 To release more of the flavor from coriander seeds, roast the seeds in a dry, hot pan for a few minutes until the smell becomes very strong.
-Grind these seeds in a mortar and pestle or herb grinder before use.
+Grind these seeds in a mortar and pestle, or herb grinder, before use.